Lorna Day Counselling Registered MBACP (Accredited).

 I work with issues such as anxiety and depression, work related stress, anger, bereavement, low self esteem, health related issues, relationship problems/couple counselling, those that are feeling sad and general counselling.

-My dedicated counselling room is based in my home, not in a public place, within private and secluded grounds in a rural area where you can park easily.
+My counselling practice is based in a dedicated room of my home , set within rural, private and secluded grounds .
+There is ample parking space for you to park.
 You are welcome to ring or email me to enquire about arranging some counselling with me .

 The first session is an assessment session where we can work together to arrange counselling for you in a way that meets your needs.
 I work on a part time basis and offer appointments between the hours of 9am to 1pm on a week day except for Fridays.
 I don't work on Bank Holidays or weekends.
 The day of the week may vary.

 Training, qualifications & experience